 Essentially, you are still paying them time and a half.
-Now, if overtime is high in certain weeks, the regular rate will be lower.
+Now, if employees are working too much overtime in certain weeks, the regular rate will be lower.
 So, as the employer, you can enjoy a lower per-hour overtime cost.
 However, there is still a caveat in this method.
 If work is slow and your employee is working around 30 hours per week, you should still pay the fixed salary.

 How to Calculate Overtime Pay (Fluctuating Workweek Method)

 In some systems, all the work hours, including those exceeding 40 hours per week, will initially be calculated at the regular rate.
 Then, the overtime hours will be calculated at .5 the regular rate.
 Here’s an example:

 Fixed Salary Per Week = $700

 Total Hours Worked for the Week = 50

 In this example, we can conclude that the regular hourly rate is $14 ($700 / 50 = $14).
 Note that this particular employee is paid on a fixed salary basis and not on an hourly rate.